Wayne, Oklahoma

 Wayne is a town in McClain County, Oklahoma, United States.
 Wayne and McClain County are part of the Oklahoma City Metropolitan Area.
-The population was 688 according to the 2010 census.
+The population was 625 at the 2020 census, down from 688 in 2010.
 Wayne is part of the "Heart of Oklahoma" exurban area south of Norman and Oklahoma City.

 History

 Wayne was named by early railroad workers from Pennsylvania who adopted town names from the railways there, including Wayne, Paoli, Ardmore, and Wynnewood.
-Wayne is named for Mad Anthony Wayne, a United States Army general and statesman.
+The town is named for Mad Anthony Wayne, a United States Army general and statesman.
 The town was significantly damaged by an EF2 tornado on December 13, 2022.